 This section provides the pin assignments for the Scan Chain interface signals on the Primary Connector OCP Bay.
 The scan chain is a point-to-point bus on a per OCP slot basis.
 The scan chain consists of two unidirectional busses, a common clock and a common load signal.
-The DATA\OUT signal serially shifts control signals from the baseboard to the OCP NIC 3.0 card.
-The DATA\IN signal serially shifts bits from the OCP NIC 3.0 card to the baseboard.
-The DATA\OUT and DATA\IN chains are independent of each other.
+The DATA_OUT signal serially shifts control signals from the baseboard to the OCP NIC 3.0 card.
+The DATA_IN signal serially shifts bits from the OCP NIC 3.0 card to the baseboard.
+The DATA_OUT and DATA_IN chains are independent of each other.
 The scan chain CLK is driven from the baseboard.
 The LD pin, when asserted by the baseboard, allows loading of the data on to the shift registers.
-An example timing diagram is shown in Figure 95.
-An example connection diagram is shown in Figure 97.
+An example timing diagram is shown in Figure 96Figure 87.
+An example connection diagram is shown in Figure 98Figure 89.

-Note: The DATA\OUT chain is provisioned, but is not used on OCP NIC 3.0 cards for this revision of the specification.
+Note: The DATA_OUT chain is provisioned, but is not used on OCP NIC 3.0 cards for this revision of the specification.

-Signal Name Pin # Baseboard Direction Signal Description CLK OCP_B6 Output Scan clock.
+Direction CLK OCP_B6 Output Scan clock.
 The CLK is an output pin from the baseboard to the OCP NIC 3.0 card.
 The CLK may run up to 12.5MHz.
 For baseboard implementations, the CLK pin shall be connected to the Primary Connector.
 The CLK pin shall be tied directly to GND if the scan chain is not used.
-For NIC implementations, the CLK pin shall be connected to Shift Registers 0 & 1, and optionally connected to Shift Registers 2 & 3 (if implemented) as defined in the text and Figure 97, below.
-The CLK pin shall be pulled up to +3.3V_EDGE through a 1 k $\Omega$ resistor.
-DATA_OUT OCP_B5 Output Scan data output from the baseboard to the OCP NIC 3.0 card.
-This bit stream is used to shift configuration data out to the NIC.
+For NIC implementations, the CLK pin shall be connected to Shift Registers 0 & 1, and optionally connected to Shift Registers 2 & 3 (if implemented) as defined in the text and Figure 98 Figure 89, below.
+The CLK pin shall be pulled up to +3.3V_EDGE through a 1 $k\Omega$ resistor.